eufo-stack/AIP-Internship-Equillibrium-Reaction-Algorithm/README.md

 # PredictiveModel

-Develop and evaluate an algorithm to discover the mathematical model of molecular interactions
+Develop and evaluate an algorithm to discover the mathematical model of molecular interactions.
 Authors: Sheldon Zhu, Eudora Fong, Joseph Perez